NetApp/harvest/docs/ontap-metrics.md

 ### quota_disk_limit

-The amount of disk space that is reserved for the target.
-The value is expressed in kilobytes (1024).
+Maximum amount of disk space, in kilobytes, allowed for the quota target (hard disk space limit).
 The value is -1 if the limit is unlimited.

 | API    | Endpoint | Metric | Template |
 |--------|----------|--------|---------|